 Other signs and symptoms of binge eating and purging are:

 - The disappearance of large amounts of food

 - Switching between periods of overeating and fasting

 - Frequent use of the bathroom after meals

 - Having the smell of vomit

 Only experienced healthcare professionals can properly diagnosis eating disorders and provide crucial help.
-For additional information about binge eating and bulimia, please contact the staff at River Centre Clinic (RCC).
+For additional information about binge eating and bulimia, please contact the staff at Toledo Center (RCC).
 Their Eating Disorders Programs provide a full range of treatment options for both adolescents and adults.
-The River Centre Clinic is located in the tranquil setting of Sylvania, Ohio – a historic suburb of Toledo, Ohio.
+The Toledo Center is located in the tranquil setting of Sylvania, Ohio – a historic suburb of Toledo, Ohio.